This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “Smile from the Streets You Hold”

-Recorded when John was 17 years old, some months before he joined the Chili Peppers.
+Recorded when John was 17 years old, a few months before joining the band.
 The song was originally a bit longer but was shortened for release.
-Three more songs were recorded during this period, however they have never been released or surfaced online and master tapes gone lost.
+He mentioned three more songs were recorded during this period.

 Dates: Spring 1993